-The use of long positions on DX Contracts in the construction of the Index causes the Index to rise as a result of any upward price movement in the DX Contracts.
-In turn, this appreciation in the long DX Contracts reflects the rise of the U.S. dollar relative to the underlying Index Currencies which comprise the USDX®.
+The use of short positions on DX Contracts in the construction of the Index causes the Index to rise as a result of any downward price movement in the DX Contracts.
+In turn, this appreciation in the short DX Contracts reflects the fall of the U.S. dollar relative to the underlying Index Currencies which comprise the $USDX^{\circledcirc}$.